osrf/collaboration/physics_api.md

       /// \param[in] _accel Angular acceleration.
       public: void SetAngularAccel(const math::Vector3 &_accel);

-### Set Forces / Torques

-      /// \brief Set the force applied to the body.
-      /// \param[in] _force Force value.
-      public: virtual void SetForce(const math::Vector3 &_force) = 0;

-      /// \brief Set the torque applied to the body.
-      /// \param[in] _torque Torque value.
-      public: virtual void SetTorque(const math::Vector3 &_torque) = 0;

-      /// \brief Add a force to the body.
-      /// \param[in] _force Force to add.
-      public: virtual void AddForce(const math::Vector3 &_force) = 0;

-      /// \brief Add a force to the body, components are relative to the
-      /// body's own frame of reference.
-      /// \param[in] _force Force to add.
-      public: virtual void AddRelativeForce(const math::Vector3 &_force) = 0;

-      /// \brief Add a force to the body using a global position.
-      /// \param[in] _force Force to add.
-      /// \param[in] _pos Position in global coord frame to add the force.
-      public: virtual void AddForceAtWorldPosition(const math::Vector3 &_force,
-                  const math::Vector3 &_pos) = 0;

-      /// \brief Add a force to the body at position expressed to the body's
-      /// own frame of reference.
-      /// \param[in] _force Force to add.
-      /// \param[in] _relPos Position on the link to add the force.
-      public: virtual void AddForceAtRelativePosition(
-                  const math::Vector3 &_force,
-                  const math::Vector3 &_relPos) = 0;

-      /// \brief Add a torque to the body.
-      /// \param[in] _torque Torque value to add to the link.
-      public: virtual void AddTorque(const math::Vector3 &_torque) = 0;

-      /// \brief Add a torque to the body, components are relative to the
-      /// body's own frame of reference.
-      /// \param[in] _torque Torque value to add.
-      public: virtual void AddRelativeTorque(const math::Vector3 &_torque) = 0;

 ### Get States

       /// \brief Get the pose of the body's center of gravity in the world
       ///        coordinate frame.